Responsible investing

 Investment Exclusions

-- (Controversial Weapons) companies which have direct involvement in:
+Applies to companies which have direct involvement in:

-- the manufacturing of controversial weapons (specifically, cluster munitions, biological and chemical weapons, anti-personnel mines, depleted uranium, and white phosphorus weapons); or
+- The manufacturing of controversial weapons (specifically, cluster munitions, biological and chemical weapons, anti-personnel mines, depleted uranium, and white phosphorus weapons); or

-- the manufacturing of components or services of the above core weapon systems where those components or services are considered essential for the lethal use of the weapon;
+- The manufacturing of components or services of the above core weapon systems where those components or services are considered essential for the lethal use of the weapon.

 For all other investments (including in the case of indirectly held Australian or International shares), we seek to apply equivalent investment exclusions where possible or relevant.
 This depends on the nature of the investment or the investment structure, for example:

-- Investments made by investment vehicles where the investment decision making sits with a non-Cbus entity (such as unit trusts, funds of funds, or other pooled vehicles);
+- Investments made by investment vehicles where the investment decision making sits with a non-Cbus entity (such as unit trusts, funds of funds, or other pooled vehicles)

 - Other indirect equity and debt investments, for example through exchange traded funds (ETFs) or derivatives.